alanwill/cfn-core/README.md

-This [AWS Cloudformation](http://aws.amazon.com/cloudformation/) template was created to ease the creation of new accounts and VPCs and to ensure identical standards are used across the board.
-The intention, which is why it's called "core" is to be the base infrastructure that the application builds upon.
+These [AWS Cloudformation](http://aws.amazon.com/cloudformation/) templates were created to ease the creation of new accounts and VPCs and to ensure identical standards are followed.
+The intention, which is why it's called "core" is to provision the base network and access control infrastructure that the application builds upon.

-Currently the template will provision a fully functional VPC that provides internet connectivity to private instances and has a network topology that spans two availability zones.
-It should run in all 8 AWS regions with the exception of GovCloud and Beijin and that can be easily remedied with a small ami-id addition.
-Specifically it does the following:
+Currently the templates will each provision a fully functional VPC that provides internet connectivity to private instances and has a network topology that spans two availability zones.
+They should run in all 8 AWS regions with the exception of GovCloud and Beijin and that can be easily remedied with a small ami-id addition.
+Specifically they do the following:

-* Creates a VPC with the following 5 subnets duplicated in 2 AZs for logical network isolation of each application:
+* Create a VPC with the following 5 subnets duplicated in 2-3 AZs (depending on the template) for logical network isolation of each application:
 	* Internet Facing Load Balancer
 	* Presentation
 	* Internal Facing Load Balancer
 	* Application
 	* Database
-* Provisions a NAT instance in one of the Internet facing subnets and updates all yum packages on boot
+* Provision a NAT instance in one of the Internet facing subnets and updates all yum packages on boot
-* Attaches an Internet Gateway
+* Attache an Internet Gateway
-* Attaches a Virtual Private Gateway for private connectivity via VPN or Direct Connect and enables route table propogation
+* Attache a Virtual Private Gateway for private connectivity via VPN or Direct Connect and enables route table propogation
-* Creates and configures a route table for internal subnets and another for internet subnets
+* Create and configure a route table for internal subnets and another for internet subnets
-* Tags all resources according to the values passed in via parameters
+* Tag all resources according to the values passed in via parameters
-* Creates a bastion instance to limit SSH access when connecting to application instances
+* Create a bastion instance to limit SSH access when connecting to application instances

-You have complete control of the CIDRs that govern each subnet so this template can be used to provision a network of virtually any size.
+You have complete control of the CIDRs that govern each subnet so the templates can be used to provision a network of virtually any size.

+*** The only difference between core-2az.json and core-3az.json is that one provisions across 2 AZs and the other across 3 AZs otherwise they are identical. ***

 ##How to run